MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/category-search-page-overview.md

 ![Immersive auto-suggest](./media/ImmersiveAutoSuggestUX.png)

-When users clicks a 'keyword' or a 'scoped category search' suggestion, or when they enter a search that has no known suggestions, the user is re-directed to a search results page.
-Users can then browse, sort, and refine the list of search results to find the desired item.
+When users select one of the keyword or scoped category search suggestions, or when there are no suggestions for the search term that they enter, they are redirected to a search results page.
+The users can then browse, sort, and refine the list of search results to find the desired item.

 ![Search landing](./media/SearchLanding.png)